Heem-dev/100-days-of-code/log.md

 # Day 16, 16/1/2024.

-Better UI and Color scheme for the calculator.
+Better UI and color scheme for the calculator.
+# Day 17, 17/1/2024.

+Making a new weather app project.
+Initial commit.
+Only html and some css for now.